Arabuko-Sokoke Schools and Ecotourism Scheme

 To address the current situation, where both the forest and the surrounding human communities are fighting for survival, A Rocha Kenya established the Arabuko-Sokoke Schools and Ecotourism Scheme (ASSETS) in 2001 with funding from the United Nations Development Programme Global Environmental Facility and in conjuction with the Kenya Wildlife Service, the Kenya Forest Service, NatureKenya and the Ministry of Education, Malindi & Kilifi Districts.

-The project provides eco-bursaries for secondary school children living adjacent to Arabuko-Sokoke Forest and Mida Creek.
-The project also helps to protect the environment, as all beneficiaries agree to take part in conservation activities, including tree planting and environmental education.
+The project also helps to protect the environment (hence the term Eco-bursary) as all beneficiaries agree to take part in conservation activities, including tree planting and environmental education.

 Funds are generated for the Eco-bursaries through the local tourist industry (hotels and travel agents), national and international donors (including tourists) and the Eco-tourism facilities developed by A Rocha Kenya and its partners at Mida & Gede Ruins.